Parallaxes/lucas_2025/navigation/snake.md

         let food = {x: 0, y: 0};
         let score;
         let wall;
+        let appleImage = new Image();
+        appleImage.src = 'path/to/apple.png'; // Replace with the path to your apple image
         /* Display Control */
         /////////////////////////////////////////////////////////////
         // 0 for the game